Pouncing 101 for Murals

 With my local FedEx, they can print 36" (3ft) wide and however long you want the printout to be.
 Alternative: If your project is not time-sensitive or you are planning weeks in advance, I recommend printing your pattern online through PDFPlotting.com.
 The pricing is only a few dollars per sheet compared to FedEx, which charges at least $0.85 cents per sqft of paper used.

-From previous experience, it's easier to tape the paper tight against the wall when the paper is not too long horizontally.
+From previous experience, it's easier to tile and tape the template vertically, like in this video here.
 You'll need another person to help you tape the pattern if you print out long horizontal sheets.
-I prefer to do printouts that are 3ft x 5ft so it's manageable to tape without a helper.

 How to tell if your pounce pattern will work